 10 Surprising Foods with More Sugar Than a Glazed Donut

 You may have heard not to eat bananas because they can contain as much or more sugar than a donut.
 Sure, that may be true, but they also contain soluble fiber to help your body digest sugar more slowly and boost your gut health, and potassium to help keep your blood pressure in check and your heart healthy.
 Not to mention, the sugar in bananas is natural and the sugar in donuts is added sugar.
-Donuts don't have much going on for them besides the fact that they taste really dang good.
+Donuts don't have many nutrients, but they taste really dang good.

 We discovered 10 surprising foods that had even more sugar than a glazed donut from Dunkin'—which has 12 grams—that are often considered healthy (or at least not as sugary as a donut).
-Find out which foods that are likely sitting in your fridge or pantry are actually total sugar bombs, below:
+Find out which foods that are likely sitting in your fridge or pantry are actually loaded with added sugar, below:

-This soy milk-based strawberry yogurt contains a whopping 22 grams, while a flavored Greek yogurts can have over 10 grams of added sugar.
-And don't get us started on the ones that come with candy toppings.
+This soy milk-based strawberry yogurt contains a whopping 22 grams, while flavored Greek yogurts can have over 10 grams of added sugar.

 Choose plain yogurt and sweeten it with fruit or add a teaspoon of honey or maple syrup for just around 4 grams of sugar.